Board of Directors

 Joyce Licht Sang

 Joyce is Ryan's mother and has dedicated her life to helping millions see a brighter day in his memory.
 Over the past thirty years, Joyce has had leadership roles in many non-profit organizations or their activities, including: Bascom Palmer Eye Institute (University of Miami), Children's Home Society (Palm Beach), Florida House (Washington, DC), Planned Parenthood of Palm Beach & Treasure Coast, Red Cross - The Greater Palm Beach Area and HCUND of the United Nations (New York).
 She was named a Woman of Distinction by Palm Beach Atlantic University in 2012.
 She is a member of the Massachusetts General Hospital Leadership Council for Psychiatry and the Brain Health Advisory Council of the Palm Healthcare Foundation.

 With her husband, she has been the recipient of the People of Vision Award from the Bascom Palmer Eye Institute, the Hermes Humanitarian Award, the Community Service Award from the Palm Beach Chamber of Commerce, the 2009 Mogens Schou Award for Public Service from The International Society for Bipolar Disorders and the 2017 Sallie Province Mink Community Education Award from Johns Hopkins.

 Jaynee Licht Luntz

-With over twenty-five years of experience in retail management in the fields of children's apparel, jewelry, high fashion and special gift accessories, Jaynee brings a special understanding of people and their families to the Foundation.
+With over thirty years of experience in retail management in the fields of children's apparel, jewelry, high fashion and special gift accessories, Jaynee brings a special understanding of people and their families to the Foundation.
 Throughout her career, she has worked with and been a strong supporter of non-profit organizations, including: American Heart Association, Hospice, American Red Cross, Planned Parenthood and March of Dimes.

 James B. Eichberg